 - VR – Vibration Reduction allows using lenses hand-held without the need for a tripod in low-light situations.
 Special motion sensors inside the lens detect hand motion and compensate for the motion by stabilizing the lens in the opposite direction.

-- DX – If a lens says “DX”, it means that it is specifically designed for DX camera bodies such as Nikon D3000/D5000/D90/D300s.
-DX lenses do work on FX bodies, but only at half the resolution.
+- DX – If a lens says “DX”, it means that it is specifically designed for APS-C DX camera bodies (see sensor size comparison below) such as Nikon D3000/D5000/D90/D300s.
+DX lenses do work on FX bodies (they will physically mount), but will operate at only half the resolution.

 Take a look at the following Nikon lens:

-As you can see from the lens image, it says “AF-S Nikkor 24mm 1:1.4G ED” on the lens, which basically means that it is a fixed Nikon (Nikkor and Nikon are the same thing) 24mm lens with a maximum aperture of 1.4, has built-in auto focus with silent wave motor (AF-S), has no aperture ring (G) and contains extra-low dispersion glass.
+As you can see from the lens image, it says “AF-S Nikkor 24mm 1:1.4G ED” on the lens, which basically means that it is a fixed Nikon (Nikkor and Nikon are the same thing) 24mm lens with a maximum aperture of 1.4, has built-in auto focus with silent wave motor (AF-S), has no aperture ring (G) and contains extra-low dispersion glass (ED).
 The large letter “N” on the side indicates that the lens has Nano Crystal Coat.
-The rest of the information is not displayed on the lens, but can be obtained from the lens page on Nikon’s website.
+The rest of the information is not displayed on the lens, but can be obtained from the lens page in our lens database.